agoodkind/RUniteCS/README.md

 # RUniteCS
-a volunteer outreach program to spark interest in computer science in middle school students
+a volunteer outreach program to spark interest in computer science for students in kindegarten through high school